bubbles232/unpassable/README.md

 Contact Vianne, Swasti, or Maya for support

 # Roadmap
- Though an update is not likely, if it were to happen, *suggestions to what we could do*
+ Though an update is not likely, if it were to happen, we would *suggestions to what we could do*

 # Contributing
  Anyone may contribute.

 # Authors and Acknowledgements
 The game is inspired by Jeopardy.
 All images and code were made by us.
-Thank you Mr. David for helping us with XXXXXXXX.
+Thank you Mr. David for helping us read our question database files.